Stellaxdrew/My-Website/README.md

 # My first website
-This project is a website about me, the projects I'm building and my skills.
+This project is a website about me, my projects, and my skills.